jimmysong/programmingblockchain/content/posts/testimonials.md

 type = "post"
 +++

+"Went to this last week.
+Still reeling from diving into bare metal Bitcoin!
+I highly recommend it for getting into Bitcoin development.
+Nothing else in this space comes close." - [Adam](https://twitter.com/hevyw8_/status/940290675110793216)

 "I just finished the Programming Blockchain course with Jimmy Song , in beautiful Santa Monica!

 This is THE COURSE to take for a highly technical, hands-on, deep dive into the Bitcoin ecosystem.